-Rule 1 - At any legal meeting, these rules may be suspended by a majority vote of members present or they may be amended or rescinded by a majority of the members elect.
+At any legal meeting, these rules may be suspended by a majority vote of members present or they may be amended or rescinded by a majority of the members.

-Rule 2 - The Roberts Rules of Order, revised, may be consulted and considered rules of the board on matters not specifically covered by these rules.
+The Robert's Rules of Order, revised, may be consulted and considered rules of the board on matters not specifically covered by these rules.